LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 <figcaption>black and white image with blurring</figcaption>
 </figure>

 Inverting the image is rather simple.
-Remember in Julia `for` loops are fast:
+In Julia `for` loops are fast:
 {%highlight julia %}
 function invert_image(image)
     image_inv = Gray.(image)